Monarchy in Quebec: Confederation

-At the Charlottetown and Quebec Conferences in 1864, prominent French-Canadian politicians, particularly Georges-Étienne Cartier, supported confederating the Canadian colonies into a self-governing constitutional monarchy.
+At the Charlottetown and Quebec Conferences in 1864, prominent French-Canadian politicians, particularly George-Étienne Cartier, supported confederating the Canadian colonies into a self-governing constitutional monarchy.
 This was achieved with the passage of the British North America Act (today the Constitution Act), 1867, uniting Nova Scotia, New Brunswick, Canada West, and Canada East into the Dominion of Canada, with Canada East becoming the province of Quebec.